Pexers/CS-fundamentals/Infrastructure Architecture/Virtualization.md

 # Delete an image
 $ docker rmi IMAGE

-# Delete dangling images.
-These are untagged and unnamed (<none>)
-$ docker image prune

-# Delete all unused images.
-These have not been assigned or used in a container
-$ docker image prune -a

 # Save an image to a .tar file
 $ docker save IMAGE > TAR_FILE